Dadar Parsi Colony

-Dadar Parsi Colony (officially Mancherji Joshi Parsi Colony) is an upper class Parsi colony in midtown South Mumbai.
-It is situated in the locality of Dadar-Matunga.
+Dadar Parsi Colony (officially Mancherji Joshi Parsi Colony) is an urban planned residential precinct in Mumbai.
+It is situated in the locality of Dadar.
 Unlike the other Parsi colonies (also known as 'baugs', literally gardens) it is not surrounded by a wall or fence and is not isolated from its surroundings.
-The colony houses the famous Five Gardens created by Mancherji Joshi, a renowned Parsi.
+The colony houses the famous Five Gardens named in memory of the Principal Founder Mancherji Joshi, a renowned Parsi.

 It is the largest Zoroastrian enclave in the world and in 2009, out of the 45,000 Zoroastrians living in Mumbai, 10,000 lived in Dadar Parsi Colony.

 History

-This area was established for Parsis through the efforts of Mr Mancherji Edalji Joshi, the founder of the Dadar Parsi Colony (M Joshi Colony).
+Some housing plots, (when this part of the city was being developed under the efforts of the Bombay Improvement Trust schemes circa 1900’s) was earmarked for Zoroastrians, under the auspices of “ Covenants” through the efforts of Mr Mancherji Edalji Joshi, a then civic employee of the cities Municipal governance, he was later honoured for his efforts by the then Municipal governance, in being named the principal founder of the Dadar Parsi Colony precinct.
+He was instrumental in facilitating the leasing of plots of land, by Zoroastrians of the day, from the then Municipal governance under the British Raj in India.
+Most of the buildings built back in the day, were done with a philanthropic and entrepreneurial mindset for the community to be able to reside the way it is in the now.